mtojek/package-registry/dev/import-beats/README.md

 ###### Screenshots

-The script parses module docs to find and collect all references to screenshots presenting Kibana dashboards.
+The script parses module docs to find and collect all references to screenshots showing Kibana dashboards.

 ##### Kibana dashboards

 The script performs a convertion of all existing Kibana dashboards into new format.
 Packages stores Kibana objects divided into buckets based on the object type (e.g. dashboards, visualizations, maps).

-Many existing dashboards are compliant with earlier Kibana version hence they're loaded to Kibana to let it migrate to the newer format (Kibana instance must be accessible during the importing process).
+Many existing dashboards are compliant with earlier Kibana versions hence they're loaded to the Kibana instance to let it migrate to the newer format (Kibana instance must be accessible during the importing process).

 Every Kibana object needs to be stored in a decoded form (unpacked JSON format) as it's easier to find changes between particular revisions.